nextgis/docs_toolbox/source/forestdeclaration2.rst

 Input:

-* Supplement 3 - Select a file or drag and drop here ZIP-archive with one or several PNG files
+* Supplement 3 - ZIP-archive with one or several PNG files
-* Supplement 4 - Select a file or drag and drop here ZIP-archive with one or several PNG files
+* Supplement 4 - ZIP-archive with one or several PNG files
-* Forest declaration - Select a file or drag and drop here File in JSON format, exported from NextGIS Les app
+* Forest declaration - File in JSON format, exported from NextGIS Les app

 Launch insrument: https://toolbox.nextgis.com/operation/forestdeclaration2